-- Product attributes: These are what distinguishes each of the products on your database and allows you to locate it in online stores.
-Apart from the item’s name and price, you will need to include its specific attributes (color, size, weight, strength, etc.).
+- Product attributes: These are what distinguishes each of the products (color, size, weight, strength, etc.).

-- Variants: Indicating when a given product is available in different variants of size, color, material, composition, etc.
+- Variants: Indicating when a given product is available in different variants (size, color, material, composition, etc).

-- It imports your Excel or CSV databases to the PIM, or connects it to your company ERP
+- You can import your Excel or CSV databases to the PIM, or connect it to your company ERP

-- Our PIM synchronizes information from your databases with other programs of your company, such as CRM or inventory management
+- Your database is synchronized with your other programmes, such as CRM or inventory management

 - Your database is connected to your selling platforms: marketplaces, ecommerce platforms, mobile app